The Prince Project Database is Now Available

 Slavery North is a research initiative based at the University of Massachusetts Amherst.
 It is an academic and cultural destination for students, scholars, thinkers, artists, and cultural producers.
 Together this community produces research to help us better understand the neglected histories of transatlantic slavery in Canada and the US North.

-The Prince Project consider this another incredible opportunity to expand the knowledge of enslavement in this northern region through our database.
+The Prince Project considers this another incredible opportunity to expand the knowledge of enslavement in this northern region through our database.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.